bjarneo/copepod/README.md

 ⚠️ **EXPERIMENTAL PROTOTYPE** - This tool is currently in experimental stage and should be used with caution in production environments.

-A simple yet powerful Go-based CLI tool for automating Docker container deployments to remote servers.
+A simple yet powerful Go-based CLI tool for automating Docker container deployments to remote servers without the use of a registry.
 This tool handles the entire deployment process including building Docker images, transferring them to remote hosts, and managing container lifecycle.

 <https://github.com/user-attachments/assets/4034a7b3-67d6-4e9d-88ef-70bd6d1906d7>